Vital Communities

 Chicago map with neighborhoods shaded in orange and purple

-Place-based cultural projects that utilize creative placemaking and placekeeping techniques to engage community members in initiating physical development, elevate cultural awareness, and spur economic growth in communities that have experienced disinvestment and in low- or middle-income places where the current population is at risk of displacement.
+Place-based cultural projects that utilize creative placemaking and placekeeping techniques to engage community members in initiating physical development, elevate cultural awareness, and spur economic growth in communities.
+We support these projects across the city, not only in the 10 neighborhoods listed above.

 Infrastructure Support Organizations

-Infrastructure support organizations, which conduct planning, management and technical assistance, policy research, evaluation, data analysis, or other assistance offered to groups working at the community, citywide, or regional level.
+We offer grants to infrastructure support organizations, which conduct planning, management and technical assistance, policy research, evaluation, data analysis, or other assistance offered to organizations working at the community, citywide, or regional level.

 View Vital Communities Grant Guidelines Right Arrow